remind-me-later/TFG-matematicas/md/draft.md

 The first type universe, $\texttt{Type} \ 0$, contains the types of the programming language itself, such as $\mathbb{N}$, $\texttt{Bool}$, and
 $\texttt{List}$.
 The second type universe, $\texttt{Type} \ 1$, contains the
 types of the first universe, and so on.
+The type $Prop$ is a special type that sits alongside $\texttt{Type} \ 0$ at the bottom of the hierarchy, this prevents defining a proposition in terms of itself, or any other type, for that matter, and avoids paradoxes.

+### Constructors

 For now we have focused on types, but we need a way to create values of these types, this is done using ==_type constructors_==, which are functions that